haziq-exe/TikTokAutoUploader/Documentation.md

   - An array of hashtag strings (e.g., `['#example', '#fun']`) to be added to the video description.

 - **`sound_name`** (str, optional, default: None)
   - The name of the TikTok sound that you want to use for the video.
 This sound will be applied during the upload.
-Defaults to None
+  - NOTE: please be specific with sound name (include sound creator name also if possible)

 - **`sound_aud_vol`** (str, optional, default: `'mix'`)
   - Determines the volume mix between the TikTok sound and the original video audio.
 Accepts one of the following options: